bel-caylor/bcdesigns/README.md

 2. Clone this repository to the `/wp-content/plugins/` folder of your local WordPress installation using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
 3. Run `npm install` in terminal to install dependencies.
 4. Run `npm run start` to start the development process.
-5. In WordPress, activate the "Podkit" plugin.
+5. In WordPress, activate the "BCDesigns" plugin.

 ## Recommended VS Code extensions